 - Firearms with a bore 20mm or greater (e.g., grenade launchers)

 - Firearms capable of discharging a projectile with a muzzle energy greater than 10,000 Joules (e.g. sniper rifles)

 A list of prohibited firearms is available in Canada Gazette, Part II.

 This new prohibition has produced a flurry of complaints from gun owners.
 Let’s consider some of them:

 1. “It’s undemocratic!”

-- This OIC process followed the law and process democratically established by elected parliaments;
+- This Order-in-Council (OIC) process scrupulously followed the law and process democratically established by elected parliaments; Democratic.

 - When Mr. Harper used the same OIC process (to increase access) prior to the 2015 election — gun owners did NOT decry this use of OICs as somehow undemocratic.
 It seems to be seen as “undemocratic” only when they disagree with it.